mcl8on/MMM-PGA/README.md

-A Magic Mirror Module to show Upcoming PGA Tournament.
-Once the tournament starts a configurable Leader Board will be shown along with scores from your favorite golfers.
+A Magic Mirror Module to show Upcoming PGA Tournaments.
+Once the tournament starts a configurable Leader Board will be shown along with scores for your favorite golfers.

-This module is in the initial phase of development and this is the initial release.
-Please let me know of any issues that you find.
+# Version 2 Release Notes

+Whats New?

+- Added the abilty to show a player country flag next to the name on the leaderbords.
+See Configuration on how to hide or show the flags.
+- Added the ability to show multiple upcoming tournaments when there is not a Tournament in progress.
+- Changed the tournament information layout.
+Added purse information and the ability to hide the location information.
+- Changed layout so module appears nicer on the right side of Magic Mirror
+- Made all data retrievals to occur on the server side.
+Less traffic when running multiple magic mirror clients.
+- Code refactoring

+# Screen Shots

 ## Upcoming Tournament View